 Does Deconstruction Move You Toward Jesus or Away?

 One of the biggest misconceptions I see about deconstructing is that it is a self-centered movement that leads people away from God.
 This always surprises me because most deconstructors I meet are tired of the church but actually want more of Jesus.
-Most are looking for a way to distance themselves from the church while remaining connected to God.
+Most are looking for a way to distance themselves from the church and toxic religion while remaining connected to God.

 Deconstructing Your Faith Without Losing Friends and Family